asdf1011/bdec/docs/source/tutorial.rst

      <field name="crc" length="32" type="hex" />
   </sequence>

-Note that we use the 'len{...}' entry to reference the length of another field that has been decoded.
+Note that we use the 'len{...}' :ref:`expression <bdec-expressions>` to reference the length of another entry that has already been decoded.

 Using the specification